mvdungern/emoncms-docker/README.md

 Default Port is 80, recommend setting to something else in order to not interfere with other containers.

+Supervisor logs are kept in /var/log/supervisor - logs exist for apache and emoncms_mqtt as well as the main supervisor log.

 Versions are tagged to a version number with an internal release number attached (ie `11.3.0-3`) with the `latest` tag tracking the latest stable release.
 A `master` tag will be produced at the same time tracking the latest source code revisions but this would be a *very* YMMV and should be avoided unless required.

 The easiest way to spin up an instance is to modify and run the following or the included docker-compose.yml

+Primary repository for packages remains at dockerhub as I haven't figured out a way to get Github packages built and pushed cleanly with my workflow as of yet.

 ```bash
 docker pull mvdungern/emoncms:latest